Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 R5 also introduces the concept of unique items and unique titles.

-Unique_Item metrics have been introduced in R5 to help eliminate the effect different styles of user interfaces may have on usage counts.
+Unique_Item metrics were introduced in R5 to help eliminate the effect different styles of user interfaces may have on usage counts.
 With R5, if a single article is accessed multiple times in a given user session, the corresponding Unique_Item metric can only increase by 1 to simply indicate that the content item was accessed in the session.
 Unique_Item metrics provide comparable usage across journal platforms by reducing the inflationary effect that occurs when an HTML full text automatically displays and the user then accesses the PDF version.

+The method for counting book usage in R5.1 at the item level is different than it was in R5.
+In R5.1, a Unique_Item_Investigation or Unique_Item_Request MUST be counted for each item (Book_Segment) that is used, independent of the method of content delivery.

+* Where Book_Segments can be identified within a Book, a Unique_Item_Investigation MUST be counted for each Book_Segment with which a user interacts and a Unique_Item_Request counted for each Book_Segment accessed in full.
+This includes where users download or view the whole book as a single file.
+* Where it is not possible to identify Book_Segments, the whole book MUST be counted as a single Book_Segment.
+* The same rules apply to identifying and counting usage of other items within aggregated works, such as Reference_Items within Reference_Works or Articles within Journals.

+This change facilitates consistent reporting on items within the Item Report, and permits more accurate comparisons of usage across Data_Types, while retaining the ability to compare book usage across platforms through Unique_Title_Investigations and Unique_Title_Requests.

-Unique_Title metrics were introduced in R5 to help normalize eBook metrics.
-Since eBooks can be downloaded as an entire book in a single PDF or as separate chapters, the item metrics on different platforms may not be comparable.
-By contrast, a book’s Unique_Title metrics are only increased by 1 no matter how many (or how many times) chapters or sections were accessed in a given user session.
+Unique_Title metrics were introduced in R5 to help normalize eBook metrics, and are retained in R5.1.
+Unique_Title metrics are only increased by 1 no matter how many (or how many times) chapters or sections were accessed in a given user session.
 Unique_Title metrics provide comparable eBook metrics regardless of the nature of the platform and how eBook content was delivered.
+They are comparable across report providers and across releases.

 The Unique_Title metrics MUST NOT be used for Data_Types other than Book and Reference_Work as they are not meaningful for them.
 If a title contains both Open and Controlled sections or sections with different YOPs, the usage must be broken down by Access_Type and YOP so that the total counts are consistent between reports including and not including these columns/elements.